 HOW DO THE TS REGRESS IMPLICITLY ESTIMATE THE BETA RISK PREMIUM??

-All intercepts are positive, and the magnitude is from 0 to 0.8%, approximately.
+All intercepts are positive not all are positive, and the magnitude is from 0 to 0.8%, -0.25%-0.5%approximately.
 The CAPM in particular has difficulty pricing portfolios like Smoke and Servs.
 It might because Smoke and Service industry are less influenced by market changes.

 Part 2: 10 Past Return portfolios